cviedmai/queue-client-ruby/readme.md

 This creates a queue named *gaia_applications* which will monitor the *application* and *user* resources.
 An error is raised on failure

 ## Consumption
 Queues can be consumed in one of two ways.
-The first is more manual and relies on the `poll` and `close` method:
+The first is more manual and relies on the `poll` and `close` methods:

     event = Viki::Queue.poll(QUEUE_NAME)
     unless event.nil?